Our Microsoft Authenticity Guarantee

 How can I be sure your keys are genuine?

-What do your customers have to say?
+What do your customers say?

 What is your returns policy?